 Healthcare provisions and costs: Argentina has a well-developed national health system that is available to all, even those from abroad, although there are some limitations to this latter group.
 However, the health service here does experience high demands for services and there are often long waiting lists for treatment and operations.
 Many people opt for private healthcare in order to avoid this and ensure that they have access to the care levels they require during their retirement in Argentina.
 Private physicians, clinics and hospitals often expect immediate cash payment for health services.
 A visit to a doctor costs anything from US$ 17 up to US$50 (for a specialist).

 Visa requirements: Retirement visas are issued to those people that have a monthly income of at least AR$ 2,000 at their disposal.
-To apply, you will need four standard-size passport photos, a birth certificate, statement of good conduct, valid passport and the application fee.
+To apply, you will need four standard-size passport photos, a birth certificate, a statement of good conduct, a valid passport and the application fee.

 Alternatively, if you receive an income from investments made abroad that are equal to at least AR$ 2,500 per month, you can apply for rentista visa.
 This visa is issued for the duration of one year and can be renewed.

 Meal at an inexpensive local restaurant: $8.67